Vegan Paella

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure.The vegan paella is comforting, flavorful and family-friendly.
-It’s made with cooked brown rice, spicy tofu, earthy mushrooms, veggies, a hint of fresh lemon juice, and the perfect amount of seasonings.
-It’s so delicious that you won’t miss the meat – I promise!
+Please read my disclosure.My vegan paella is comforting, full of flavor, and great for family gatherings.
+I have it ready in 45 minutes using cooked brown rice, spicy tofu, earthy mushrooms, fresh vegetables, lemon juice, and warm seasonings.
+I love that is filling and satisfying, and meat is never missed at the table.

 Latest Recipe Video!